“But why do spirits walk the earth, and why do they come to me?”

 The WIN / WIN

 These realisations can be a very powerful driver.
-They can change the way that your school lives and breathes.
+They can change the way that your school is hard-wired.
 The other thing that it did for me, which was often the case in headship, was the opportunity to grow.
 I always sought to be sincere when speaking publicly and to be able say things that were heartfelt.
-It's very hard to talk about love to children, if it isn't something that you spend time thinking and learning about yourself.
+It's very hard to talk about the subject of 'love' to children, if it isn't something that you spend time thinking and learning about yourself.

 #Win